This information is intended for healthcare and professional audiences.

 - The study of the effect of coffee, and caffeine, on fluid balance can be split into two distinct areas: caffeine intake during exercise and caffeine intake at rest in the general population.
 Recent research shows that:

 - Moderate caffeine consumption does not lead to dehydration in the general population.

-- During exercise, the evidence shows that, not only is moderate caffeine intake beneficial for endurance performance, it does not contribute to body dehydration3,4.
+- During exercise, caffeine is beneficial for endurance performance and does not contribute to dehydration.